Norudah/motorcycle-exchange/README.md

 features :

 - [x] Join a chatRooom
-- [ ] Request a concelor to discuss with him
+- [x] Request a concelor to discuss with him
+- [ ] Discuss with a concelor in private
 - [x] Send messages inside chatRooms
 - [ ] Send private messages to a concelor
 - [ ] Discuss with the chatbot